 Westlake Center is located right in the middle of downtown Seattle, making it perfect for city shopping trips.
 During the holiday shopping season when the streets are twinkling with Christmas lights and decorations, Westlake can be an especially festive place to shop.
 Any other time of year, it is a great place to find unique restaurants and some upscale stores.

 Seattle’s quintessential shopping spot is, of course, Pike Place.
 Both a shopping center and a historical attraction, Pike Place Market has been in operation since 1907.
 Here, you will find fresh produce, flowers, meats, and the famous fish throwers.
 Iconic storefronts include Beecher’s Handmade Cheese, which is well worth a stop.

 University Village is an outdoor shopping center just north of Seattle’s core.
-U Village is anchored by Crate & Barrel, Barnes & Noble, Storables, and a large Gene Juarez.
+U Village is anchored by Crate & Barrel, Barnes & Noble, and a large Gene Juarez.
 This is a great shopping center for clothing.
-There are a few places to eat here, too, including The Ram and Blue C Sushi.
+There are a few places to eat here, too, including the famous Ram restaurant.

 The Landing is a large outdoor mall.
 Roads lead between the areas of The Landing, making it a neighborhood of commerce.
 Here you will find a theater, restaurants, stores, and even apartments if you want to live right in the heart of the action.
 Top shops include Fry’s, PetSmart, Dick’s Sporting Goods, Staples, and more.
 Restaurants range from Panda Express to The Rock.
 There are also gyms, salons, and spas to indulge in a massage.